esarabadani/Azure-Kickstarter/Hints/Challenge2-hints.md

 - To use Azure Files, you will need to create a Storage Account on Azure.
 See the [tutorial here](https://docs.microsoft.com/en-us/azure/storage/files/storage-how-to-create-file-share?tabs=azure-portal).
 - To connect to your Azure Files share over a private network, you will need a Private Endpoint.
 See the [tutorial here](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-networking-endpoints?tabs=azure-portal).
 - You can use the same Virtual Network in Challenge 1, but make sure you create and use a new subnet in it for this exercise.
+- To make a snapshot, you will not need to use Azure Backup.
+Snapshotting is a built-in functionality inside Azure Files.
+Explore within the Storage Account and you will find the feature.